COVID-19 UPDATE: Scheduling, services and special precautions

 Precautions We're Taking

-Our company is doing the utmost to prevent the spread of COVID-19 and protect the health and safety of our clients, our workers, and the community.
+Our company is doing the utmost to prevent the spread of COVID-19 and protect the health and safety of our clients, our workers, and the community by taking all reasonable precautions.

 Landscaping and construction projects can easily break tree branches, injure tree trunks, and damage roots, leaving trees stressed, susceptible to insect and disease problems, or unstable after the work has been completed.